zijlstra-it/gse/README.md

 ### Step 2
 Configuring Domains
 >Set your DNS to point to the IP of the GSE server.
-If you wish to use port 80 you will have to either figure out a way for GSE to run on port 80 or use a port translation mechanism of some sort.
+If you wish to use port 80 you will have to either figure out a way for GSE to run on port 80 (to avoid OS-level port restrictions) or use a port translation mechanism of some sort.

 ### Step 3
 Add Redirects